currawong-project/caw/examples/examples.md

 the count of outputs on _split_ should they change without having to change the code.

-2. Connect to a select set of source variables.
+#### Connect to a select set of source variables on a single source processor.

 ```
 merge_b:  { class: audio_merge, in:{ in_:split.out0_2 } },